-- This routine is not supported in managed COBOL. - You must compile with the DIALECT"ACU" Compiler directive when using this library routine. - "@[DISPLAY]" is not supported in this COBOL system. - Under the optional LISTDIR-FILE-INFORMATION group item, the fields LISTDIR-FILE-CREATION-TIME and LISTDIR-FILE-LAST-ACCESS-TIME only return zeroes.
+- You must compile with the DIALECT"ACU" Compiler directive when using this library routine. - "@[DISPLAY]" is not supported in this COBOL system.

 C\$MAKEDIR

 Creates a new directory.

 Note: This ACUCOBOL-GT library routine is available in this COBOL version.
 Any compatibility issues in this COBOL system are in the Compatibility Issues section at the end of the topic.